Lemoncode/webpack-by-sample/README.md

 In this demo we will add support for React.

-We will start from sample _00 Intro/03 Output_, install react locally, update the students.js to jsx and include some basic rendering.
+We will start from sample _01 Styles/03 SASS_, install react locally, update the students.js to jsx and include some basic rendering.

 Summary steps:
  - Install reactjs as a local dependency.